-If you want to learn more about chords and harmonics, just get the well-received Ultimate Melody Guide.
-Click the link and you can start straightaway.
+If you want to learn more about chords and harmonics, start now with The Ultimate Melody Guide.

 The problem arises though when you throw the lead into your mix where it meets other instruments.
 Just like the lead, these instruments also fight for attention and need to have the space to do so.
 So, these different instruments may clash and work against each other, of course resulting in a bad mix.